Department for Education – Procurement at DfE

 Read about the Small Business Crown Representative, Martin Traynor.

-EU and UK procurement law
+UK procurement law

-We must follow EU Treaty, EU Procurement Directive (EU rules) and UK laws that govern how we may buy goods, services and works over a specified value or ‘threshold’.
+We must follow UK laws that govern how we may buy goods, services and works over a specified value or ‘threshold’.

-Where we expect the estimated value of a contract to be over the relevant EU threshold, we must advertise our requirements on the Tenders Electronic Daily (TED) website, part of the Official Journal of the European Union.
+Where we expect the estimated value of a contract to be over the relevant threshold, we must advertise our requirements on FTS.

 The current thresholds are published by the Cabinet Office.